 There has been a long discussion on whether the influence of unobserved heterogeneity makes the interpretation of logistic regression coefficients problematic.
-Mood (2010, pp. 67-68) summarized that discussion by naming three problems:
+Mood (2010) summarized that discussion by naming three problems:

 - "It is problematic to interpret log-odds ratios or odds ratios as substantive effects, because they also reflect unobserved heterogeneity - 2.
-It is problematic to compare log-odds ratios or odds ratios across models with different independent variables, because the unobserved heterogeneity is likely to vary across models. - It is problematic to compare log-odds ratios and odds ratios across samples, across groups within samples, or over time - even when we use models with the same independent variables - because the unobserved heterogeneity can vary across the compared samples, groups, or points in time."
+It is problematic to compare log-odds ratios or odds ratios across models with different independent variables, because the unobserved heterogeneity is likely to vary across models. - It is problematic to compare log-odds ratios and odds ratios across samples, across groups within samples, or over time even when we use models with the same independent variables because the unobserved heterogeneity can vary across the compared samples, groups, or points in time."

 This article adds to this debate by stating that unobserved heterogeneity does have the effects as summarized by for example Mood (2010) and Auspurg and Hinz (2011), but that that does not have to be a problem and can actually be desirable.
-The key difference with previous contributions is that focusses on finding research problems where these problems do not occur.
-These non-problematic research problems have in common that their dependent variable is the degree of plausibility - that is, an assessment of how likely it is that an event occurs - instead of a latent propensity.
+The key difference with previous contributions is that this article focusses on finding research problems where these characteristics of the odds ratio are desirable rather than problematic.
+These non-problematic research problems have in common that their dependent variable is the chance or the "degree of plausibility" - that is, an assessment of how likely it is that an event occurs - instead of a latent propensity.
 A degree of plausibility should be dependent on the information available for making such an assessment; the more (mutually consistent) information we have the surer we are.
 In logistic regression the set of explanatory variables represents the information used for making such an assessment.
 So adding variables to a model that predicts a degree of plausibility should result in different coefficients.

 To be more precise, consider what one would expect if one adds an additional variable z, and that variable is relevant for predicting a probability.
 In that case one will be more certain after adding it.
-In other words, the probabilities should be closer to either zero (I am more certain that the event does not happen) or one (I am more certain that the event does happen).
+In other words, the chances should become more extreme.
 This should also influence the effect of other variables.
 Say I am interested in the effect of a variable x.
-Before adding the additional variable z the predicted probabilities should be further away from either zero or one compared to after adding that additional variable.
-As a consequence, all the predicted probabilities will be closer together before adding z than after adding z; there is less room for the variable x to have an effect before adding z than after adding z.
+The effect is the extent to which the chances are not the same across groups, which can be measured in different ways.
+For example, as the difference in probabilities or as the ratio of odds.
+Before adding the additional variable z the predicted chances should be closer together compared to after adding that additional variable.
+As a consequence, there is less room for the variable x to have an effect before adding z than after adding z.
 So adding the additional variable z should increase the effect of a variable, even if x and z are uncorrelated.
 The log-odds ratios and odds ratios from a logistic regression show exactly this behavior.
 So Mood (2010) was right when she noted in the first problem that these coefficients are dependent on which variables are included in the model even if those additional variables are uncorrelated with the variables of interest, but that property of logistic regression can actually be desirable instead of a problem.